Safety and Quality

 Safety and Quality Activity System

-We conduct our safety and quality activities based on the Corporate Quality Policy announced at the beginning of the year.
+We conduct safety and quality activities based on the Corporate Quality Policy announced at the beginning of the year.
 Based on the Corporate Quality Policy of the Head Office, each sales office incorporates activities for the year into their operating plans, after which they proceed with the activities through the SDCA cycle.
-Offices engage in PDCA cycles to resolve any challenges that may arise.
 Once these improved methods are standardized into SDCA, the offices return to the SDCA cycle.
-In addition to the above-mentioned daily safety activities, the Head Office Safety/Quality Department and each corporate quality specialist and individual in charge work together to tackle individual issues each year.
-In FY3/2023, we continued our efforts from the previous year, working to reinvigorate initiatives concerning near-accidents.
+In addition to the abovementioned daily safety activities, the Head Office Safety/ Quality Department and each corporate quality specialist and individual in charge work together to tackle individual issues each year.
+In FY3/2024, we continued our efforts from the previous year, working to reinvigorate initiatives concerning near-accidents.
 Each corporate quality specialist or individual in charge selected a location under their jurisdiction for 4M5E analysis of factors interfering with near-accident initiatives.
-They then wrote measures for reinvigorating near-accident initiatives in the work process chart.
 Each specialist and individual in charge worked together with the Head Office Safety/Quality Department via web conference to check progress, including progress on items noted in the work process chart.
 In principle, safety and quality activities are carried out under the direction of each general manager, the branch manager and the sales office manager in order.
 However, each corporate quality specialist or other individual in charge assigned to a branch or affiliate receives individual support from the Corporate/Quality Division and provides support for the activities at each sales office.

 Transportation Safety and Quality Management System